Home » Symptoms » Cat Symptoms A-Z » Yeast Infections

 -

-Skin redness and irritation: Affected skin areas may appear reddened, irritated, or inflamed.
-Scales or crusts may also form.
+Skin redness and irritation: Affected Skin changes can appear red, irritated, or inflamed.
+Scales or Crusts may also form.

 -

-Ear infections: The ears are often affected by yeast infections.
-They may be reddened and sensitive, and there may be increased earwax or a dark, waxy discharge.
+Ear infections: In Yeast infections, the ears are often affected.
+They may be red and sensitive, and there may be increased earwax or a dark, waxy discharge.

 -